mitchellirmer/GranularLammpsDump.jl/docs/src/index.md

 >|----------------------------------|
 >
 > dump, boxes, Natoms, times = readdump("inputfile")

+Optionally, use readdump2(inputfile) for other dump file setups.
+This version is slower by at least a factor of 2 (and the atoms are not indexed by ID in the output), but this /should/ work for any dump.
+The output is a dictionary of section titles as keys and dictionaries of each section as values.

 2. Parse one step at a time into a mutable struct with parsestep -- iterate to analyze multiple steps.
 By default, it is set up for x, y, z positions, and vx, vy, vz velocities.
 The mutable struct could be modified for any custom outputs.
 > step = parsestep(dump, stepnumber)